 1. SEEK MEDICAL HELP

 If you get hurt on the job, your first priority is to get medical treatment as soon as possible.
 If your injuries are serious enough to require emergency care, immediately head to the closest medical center or have someone call for an ambulance.
+Trust work injury lawyer Roger Fincher — safety is and always should be the your top priority.
 For less serious injuries, consult with your employer before seeking medical help.
 Your employer will likely direct you to a specific medical provider that handles treatment for their workers’ compensation recipients.

 Seeing a doctor in a timely manner is crucial to filing a successful claim.
 Failing to seek medical help promptly can make it difficult to prove that your injuries occurred as a result of your occupation, potentially leading to your claim being denied.

 In the state of Kansas, injured employees must notify their employer of their injuries within 20 days of their accident or injury.
 If this window of time expires and you have not yet informed your employer, you may lose your right to seek benefits.
 If you are seeking benefits but are no longer an employee of the company, this timeframe is shortened to 10 days.

 This notice can be given in writing or orally.
 If you choose to orally notify your employer, you must make sure that you tell the correct individual who is designated to handle these claims.
 Telling anyone else will be insufficient and can lead to a claim denial.